Davi-o/study-only-api/README.md

 # study-only-api
-Basic API created for study purposes, not only studying Node.js but also jest and how to use the node MySql connection.
+Basic API created for study purposes, not only studying Node.js but also Jest and how to use the node MySql connection.